Zhaoxin-Hu/ECE164/Thoughts and Reflections/index.md

 ## How I prepare for exam
 1. look at previous hw, see where I don't understand fully, or don't remeber clearly
 1. look at slides, take more notes

+## Put them in your cheatsheet
+1. body effect
+1. Miller's theorem
+1.